Code-Institute-Submissions/The-Atmintis-Game/README.md

 ### Features Left to Implement

 * Counting is the first of this game’s features.
-Further features to implement include learning letters of the alphabet, colours, and animals.
+Further features to implement include learning letters of the alphabet, colours, animals and languages.
 * The learning section will be a signle page with picture and animations against the numbers, once the user is ready then will then be passed to 'The Antmintis Game'
 * I have uploaded single numbers to the gamne that are currently hidden, the plan here is to have them grow and dance once the user hits a match, unfortunatly the images are poor and i would rather have a designer develop them.
 For now i used the images and the scource as the identifier for the match.
 * I want to add a click function to the numbers under the learn section.
 On Click you will have a voice speaking the number in Lithuanian, this will help the end user pronounce the words correctly.